 From Prototyping to Printing Truly Functional Production Parts

-GSC customer Johnson Level, a leading provider of levels, lasers, and layout tools, has been using their Markforged Mark Two industrial grade 3D printer for many projects.
-Within the first 9 months they implemented new composite material parts on at least 4 production projects, and saw 90% cost reduction where expensive tooling could be replaced.
+GSC customer Johnson Level, a leading provider of levels, lasers, and layout tools, has been using their Markforged Mark Two industrial-grade 3D printer for many projects.
+Within the first 9 months, they implemented new composite material parts on at least 4 production projects and saw a 90% cost reduction where expensive tooling could be replaced.

 According to Johnson Level’s Director of Operations Adam Ruback, the benefits of shifting to this method of 3D printing made the most sense:

 “I attended an event and saw 3D carbon fiber printing technology used, and used in other industries to create fixtures and prototypes and thought it would be a really useful machine here at our facility in Mequon.
 I saw the opportunity that we could bring something in-house here to really push us to the next level.”

 If you’re curious what composite materials are, or what carbon fiber reinforcement is, check out this handy blog “Stronger, Cheaper, Better: Markforged 3D Printed Parts” by our Application Engineer Nick Schmidtke.
 He details the strength and overall benefits of these materials.

 “Because of 3D printing we’ve reduced our costs by nearly 90 percent.
 3D printing is part of a design process.
 If you’re not 3D printing, you’re going to be left behind”

 – Tim Wojo, Johnson Level’s